Indian Diabetic Diet Chart: Expert Recommended For Better Blood Sugar Control

 Diabetes is a condition that often develops due to poor lifestyle choices.
 Hence, a dietary approach to managing diabetes can be effective.

-A diabetic diet focuses on low glycemic, low-calorie, healthy food items that help you lose weight and control your blood sugar levels.
+A diabetic diet focuses on low glycemic, low-calorie, healthy food items that helps you in losing weight and diabetes control.

 An appropriate diet combined with lifestyle changes is the key to reversing diabetes.